bconf-lang/bconf/SPEC.md

 ## Built-ins

-Implementations are expected to implement the following built-in functionality.
+Parsers are expected to implement the following built-in functionality.
 These are a mix of reserved keys and tags.

 ### Reserved Keys